Zack Short Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.4 K/9, the fifth-best in MLB.
+- The Twins pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Twins have a 3.69 team ERA that ranks third among all MLB pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third across all MLB pitching staffs.

-- Twins pitchers combine to surrender 77 home runs (one per game), the eighth-fewest in baseball.
+- The Twins allow the sixth-fewest home runs in baseball (77 total, one per game).

-- In his last time out on Wednesday, April 26, the right-hander tossed three innings against the New York Yankees, allowing 10 earned runs while surrendering 11 hits.
+- His last time out came on Monday against the Boston Red Sox, when the right-hander tossed 5 2/3 innings, surrendering four earned runs while allowing six hits.

-- In four games this season, the 35-year-old has a 9.00 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .329 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.